What Is the Condemnation Process in Texas

 Summary of the Condemnation Process in Texas Video

 Hi, I’m Philip Hundl.
 I’m an attorney in Wharton County.
-Our law firm Wadler, Perches, Hundl and Kerlick serves Wharton County and the surrounding counties.
+Our law firm Wadler, Perches, Hundl and Kerlick serves Wharton County, Fort Bend County, Matagorda County and the surrounding counties.
 My area of practice focuses on condemnation and eminent domain.

 I spoke in an earlier video about the initial circumstances in which a landowner may faced with a condemnation proceeding or eminent domain action by a private company.
 Now I’d like to cover Part Two of what happens if you the landowner and the private company, in this case let’s call it the pipeline company, cannot reach an agreement on how much you should be compensated for the pipeline easement that you’re going to grant to the pipeline company.

 What happens next?
 Is it over?
 Does the company have to reroute its pipeline?
 If that pipeline company has the right of eminent domain or the right of condemnation, then there is a condemnation process.
 The condemnation process is set out in Texas Property Code Chapter 21.

 Start of the Condemnation Process

 The steps are as follows.
 You have to receive your Landowner’s Bill of Rights.
 The pipeline company in this example would provide you with its valuation of your property that it intends to acquire by condemnation.
 Then the pipeline company has to offer you what’s called a final bonafide offer, and that provides you with the highest number that the pipeline company would be offering you up to this point.
 And you have a certain amount of time to evaluate that offer and decide if you want to accept it or not.